davidh1832/Project-3/README.md

 ## TO DO LIST

-This is our project for the CS230 Sofware Engineering.
-We are building a TODO List.
-We are required to use the REST API.
+Repository for Software Engineering project #3 focusing on further development of a To-Do-List.
+This repository was created for our third group project for CS 230 Software Engineering, meant to further expand upon the to-do list by merging two groups with similar ideas together.

 ## Installation
 Download the files and open them in whatever code editor you prefer, or use git to clone the repository.